 In fact, leading up to the Loki premiere, we got so antsy, we just had to start researching where Loki was filmed and where we can find Loki locations for ourselves (along with rereading all of Loki’s best quotes, of course).

 SPOILERS!
-This list of Loki filming locations may contain spoilers up until Episode 2.
+This list of Loki filming locations may contain spoilers up until the end of Season 1.

 A Brief History of Loki Production

 Like many other Marvel productions, Loki was filmed in the state of Georgia.

 Unlike other DIsney+ originals though like WandaVision (which also filmed in California) and The Falcon and the Winter Soldier (which also filmed in Czechia), everything we’ve read about production so far seems to hint that filming for Loki took place only in Georgia.

 Filming for Season 1 of Loki began in January 2020, but was forced to shut down in March due to the virus that shall not be named.
 Production then resumed in September 2020 according to ScreenRant and this set photo via Atlanta Filming.

 As of Spring 2021, there have also been some unconfirmed rumours stemming from this article, which claims that Loki may be doing some filming in the UK in some capacity at some point in the future (maybe for Season 2?!)